How a Healthy Diet Can Improve Blurry Night Vision

 Diabetic Retinopathy

 Diabetic Retinopathy is a disorder of the light-sensitive tissue of the eye.
 It develops as a complication of the disease, diabetes.
 Over time, if not kept in check, it can lead to blindness.
-Just like as diabetics need to control their diet to control their disease, their diet can also affect their chances of developing diabetic retinopathy.
+Just as diabetics need to control their diet to control their disease, their diet can also affect their chances of developing diabetic retinopathy.
 If they develop the disease, diet can also help slow the progression of it.

 To control your chances of developing diabetic retinopathy, try to control your blood sugar levels.
 Be very conscious of what you eat and how much you are eating.
 Another way to control your blood sugar is to make sure you are getting adequate exercise.
 If you aren’t currently a diabetic but the disease runs in your family, stay on top of your diet and exercise.
 Avoid becoming obese or overweight.